kayo-campos/X-SUNIT/README.md

     GET /api/v1/survivors/:survivor_id/location

-returns a response with the the needed information about the survivor location
+returns response.data.location with the the needed information about the survivor location

     UPDATE /api/v1/survivors/:survivor_id/location

-updates the survivor, referenced by id, location as long as a JSON containing the new latitude and longitude is passed in the body of requisition.
+updates the survivor - referenced by id - location as long as a JSON containing the new latitude and longitude is passed in the body of requisition.

 ### Abduction Reports